confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-stream-processing-with-Flink/README.md

     - Sign up for a Confluent Cloud account [here](https://www.confluent.io/confluent-cloud/tryfree/).
     - Once you have signed up and logged in, click on the menu icon at the upper right hand corner, click on “Billing & payment”, then enter payment details under “Payment details & contacts”.
 A screenshot of the billing UI is included below.

+> [!Note]
-> **Note:** You will create resources during this workshop that will incur costs.
+> You will create resources during this workshop that will incur costs.
 When you sign up for a Confluent Cloud account, you will get free credits to use in Confluent Cloud.
 This will cover the cost of resources created during the workshop.
 More details on the specifics can be found [here](https://www.confluent.io/confluent-cloud/tryfree/).

 <div align="center" padding=25px>
     <img src="images/billing.png" width=75% height=75%>
 </div>

-***

 ## **Objective**

-In this hands-on lab, participants will learn and explore how to leverage Confluent Cloud, powered by Kora Engine, to build a real-time streaming analytics use case and activate the power of data with Google Cloud services such as BigQuery, AutoML, Looker Studio etc.
+In this hands-on lab, participants will learn and explore how to leverage Confluent Cloud, powered by the Kora Engine, to build a real-time streaming analytics use case and activate the power of data with Google Cloud services such as BigQuery, AutoML, Looker Studio etc.

 During the session, we will explore:

 - The common challenges of Apache Kafka Deployments
 - How you can easily activate Confluent Cloud on Google Cloud Marketplace
 - How to connect Google Cloud Services with Confluent Cloud